maxmekiska/arguing_predictors/docs/docs/modify.md

 <embed src="/resources/Facebook.pdf" type="application/pdf" width="100%" height="500px">

+The next templates are configured so that a pre-trained Keras model can be used to forecast.
+These examples use the pre-trained models saved in the "pretrained" directory.
 ```python3
 def individual_predictors_pretrained_Ford_5_2(input_batch: DataFrame, future_horizon: int) -> DataFrame:
     '''Loades pretrained Ford stock model (horizon=5) and predicts based on the given input batch.
 The following individual predictors are implemented: